 What Is a VMware Audit Checklist?

-Why Just Following VMware Security Best Practices Is Not Enough for a Solid Security Strategy
+Why Just Following Best Practices Is Not Enough for a Solid Security Strategy

-You can achieve the visibility your need with continuous monitoring of the VMware environment.
-In this Quick Reference Guide, you’ll learn important tips about VMware change monitoring and event viewing, including recommendations on how to:
+You can achieve the visibility you need with continuous monitoring of your VMware environment.
+In this Quick Reference Guide, you’ll learn important tips about change monitoring and event viewing in your VMware, including recommendations on how to:

 - Search events using a VMware Power CLI script.